mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 * Transpose and reshape operation:
   - "-1" in one axis means everything left.
 For example, ``` python x.reshape((1,-1) ``` reshapes the \\(x\\) dimension such that the first dimension has one and the second dimension has 3 elements.
+  - # Taking the transpose of a rank 1 array does nothing (printing the same thing).

   ``` python
   x = np.array([1, 2, 3])